codenjoyme/codenjoy-namdreab/src/main/webapp/resources/namdreab/help/en/what-to-do.md

 - If two heroes collide head-on, the shortest hero dies.
 The surviving hero becomes shorter - by the length of the dead one (if that makes it shorter than two cells, it dies as well).
 - The bitten off part of the tail always disappears, and hero is shortened.
-- If two heroes, one of which is under the flying pill, collide, nothing happens.
+- If two heroes, one of which is under the death cap, collide, nothing happens.
 - If two heroes collide, the under the fury pill always wins.
 - If two furious heroes collide, common collision rules are used.